 Don’t be afraid to disagree

-You do not have to assume a position you don’t believe just to end an argument; doing that will only postpone the argument instead of ending it.
-This is because over time, the issue will get under your skin once again, and the argument will take place again.
+will get under your skin once again, and the argument will take place again.
 Let it be known how you feel and deal with it promptly.

 Don’t be afraid to agree

-Sometimes in an argument, a person will realize they are actually wrong, but due to pride they will still continue to defend the pint they no longer believe in.
+they no longer believe in.
 Letting go of unnecessary pride and genuinely changing your mind, or seeing sense in what the other person is saying, is not something that you should resist.

 Don’t insult the other person